-Nepalese Hindu people around the world will celebrate Dashain festival no matter where they are.
+Nepalese Hindu people around the world will celebrate the Dashain festival no matter where they are.
 During Dashain, men and women visit their relatives, and elder’s to seek tika, Jamara, and blessings.
 During Dashain, there will be a public holiday in Nepal.
 School, colleges will remain closed for 15 days for full festivals to enjoy.

 Children and also younger peoples buy new clothes, eat delicious foods especially meat during Dashain in Nepal.
 Kite flying is also one of the main events of this festival.

 Most of the foreigners visit Nepal in the Autumn season of Nepal for trekking in the Himalayas.
-Autumn is considered as the favourable and best time to visit Nepal its also because of being the months of most celebrated festivals of Nepal such as Dashain and Tihar.
+Autumn is considered as the favorable and best time to visit Nepal its also because of being the months of most celebrated festivals of Nepal such as Dashain and Tihar.

-Tihar festival is known as the shining festival of Nepal, the festival of lights and colour in Nepal.
+Tihar festival is known as the shining festival of Nepal, the festival of lights and color in Nepal.
 Many candles and lanterns are lit inside and in front of houses.
 Tihar Festival is the second biggest festival in Nepal after Dashain.
-After around a month of Dashain Tihar festival will be celebrated.
+After around a month of the Dashain Tihar festival will be celebrated.

-Laxmi Puja, Gai Tihar, Kukur Tihar, Kag Tihar, Bhai Tika are the days of Tihar festival in Nepal.
+Laxmi Puja, Gai Tihar, Kukur Tihar, Kag Tihar, Bhai Tika are the days of the Tihar festival in Nepal.
 Among which Bhai Tika is the main day to celebrate.
 Brothers and sisters accept tika and blessing from each other.